-A former Chief Counsel in the U.S. House of Representatives, Shawn uses his extensive Capitol Hill experience to assist clients with matters pertaining to communications, technology, commerce, transportation, and energy.
+A former Chief Counsel in the U.S. House of Representatives, Shawn uses his extensive Capitol Hill experience to assist clients with matters pertaining to communications, technology, commerce, consumer protection, and transportation.
 He provides strategic advice on legislative, public policy, and legal issues, with an in-depth knowledge of the inner workings of Congress and administrative agencies.
-Shawn serves as a chair of Wiley’s LGBT & Allies Affinity Group.
+Shawn is a former chair of Wiley’s LGBT & Allies Affinity Group.

-- Represents clients before Congress on a diverse range of communications-related issues, including net neutrality, regulatory treatment of broadband communications services, Universal Service Fund (USF) subsidy programs, public safety telecommunications network, data security and privacy, broadcast incentive auction, and spectrum-related policies.
+- Represents clients before Congress on a diverse range of communications-related issues, including net neutrality, regulatory treatment of broadband communications services, Universal Service Fund (USF) subsidy programs, public safety telecommunications network, data security and privacy, and spectrum-related policies, including spectrum auction.

 - Successfully urged lawmakers to weigh in on proceedings before the Federal Communications Commission (FCC) that reflected clients’ interests and perspectives.

-- Represents clients before the FCC and the U.S. Department of Commerce.
-Issues include wireline and wireless competition matters, data security and privacy, and reforms to the Federal Lifeline program.
+- Represents clients before the FCC and the U.S. Department of Commerce on issues include wireline and wireless competition matters, data security and privacy, and reforms to Universal Service Fund (USF) programs.

 - Successfully advocated for changes to the FCC’s draft Lifeline modernization order, including a more gradual transition time frame for phasing out voice services as supported service and phasing in broadband services.